 How to Overwinter Dahlias

-Dahlias are heat loving plants that grow best with lots of sun and warm soil.
-Unlike most annuals and perennials, they are at their best in late summer and keep on blooming right through the fall.
+Unlike most annuals and perennials, dahlias are at their best from late summer through early fall.
 But as they say, all good things must come to an end.
-By October, dahlias finally start slowing down.
+By mid to late October, dahlias usually begin to slow down.
 And once there’s a hard frost, the season is definitely over.

 At this point, you have two options.
-Treat your dahlias as annuals and just pull out the plants and plant a fresh batch of tubers next spring.
+If you treat your dahlias as annuals, you can simply pull out the plants and plant fresh tubers next spring.
 Or, you can save the tubers from the varieties you really like and grow them again next year.
-Overwintering dahlias is easier than you might think.
+Overwintering dahlias is easier than you may think.
 Read on for some easy, step-by-step instructions.

 Though the dahlias in the photo above look dead, they’re not.
 A heavy frost has killed the flowers, stems and foliage.
 But the soil is still warm and is protecting the tubers from freezing.

-If you live in hardiness zones 8-10, where winter temperatures rarely fall below 20°F, you can simply cut the plants back to the ground and leave the tubers right where they are.
+If you live in hardiness zones 8-10, where winter temperatures rarely fall below 20°F, it’s safe to overwinter the tubers right in the ground.
+Simply cut the plants back to just above soil level and leave the tubers where they are.
 Your dahlias will start growing again in spring.

-In hardiness zone 7, dahlias will usually survive the winter outdoors if the soil is well drained and you cover the area with a thick layer of mulch to insulate the tubers.
-To avoid any risk of freezing, it’s best to bring the tubers indoors.
-(Follow the instructions below for colder zones.)
+In hardiness zone 7, dahlia tubers can survive winter outdoors if the soil is well drained and you cover the area with a thick layer of mulch for insulation.
+But some winters are colder than others.
+The only way to guarantee that the tubers will not freeze is to overwinter them indoors.

-If you garden in zones 3-6, you will need to dig up your dahlia tubers and store them indoors.
-For this task you need pruning shears, a shovel or digging fork, survey tape and marker, some damp growing mix, and either big nursery pots, black plastic trash bags or large boxes.
+If you grow dahlias in zones 3-6, you will need to dig up the tubers and store them indoors.
+For this task, you need pruning shears, a shovel or digging fork, survey tape and marker, some damp growing mix, and either big nursery pots, black plastic trash bags or some large paper bags and boxes.
 Here’s how to do it:

 How to Dig Up Your Dahlia Tubers

 LABEL.
 Start by labeling your plants with survey tape (plastic plant labels are too easily lost).
-If your dahlias aren’t already labeled, be sure to do this BEFORE you get a frost so you can still see the flowers and evaluate which plants you want to keep.
-Save only the varieties that look strong and healthy and that really impressed you.
+Be sure to do this BEFORE you get a frost so you can still see the flowers and evaluate which plants you want to keep.
+Save only the plants that are strong and healthy, and that really impressed you.
 There are tons of great dahlias out there and no reason to grow underwhelming ones.

 DIG.
 Dig up each root ball, starting at least a foot away from the stem.
-Depending on the size of the plant, the root ball may be 12” to 30” across and as much as 18” deep.
+Depending on the size of the plant, the root ball may be 12” to 18” across and equally deep.
 Go slowly and be gentle, as the tubers are extremely brittle.
-Damaged tubers are more susceptible to decay.
+During storage, damaged tubers are more susceptible to decay.

 DRY.
 If possible, let the clumps air dry for a day or two.
-Just make sure they are protected from frost.
-Tubers may be divided at this point, or you can wait and do it during the winter or next spring.
+But make sure they are protected from frost.
+Tubers may be divided at this point, or you can wait and do it during the winter or early next spring.
 If you plan to divide your tubers later, there’s no need to wash soil off the clumps.
 Just store the entire root ball as it came out of the ground.
 The soil gives them some natural protection from damage and rot.
-If you want to divide the tubers now (which will save on space if that’s an issue) see below for dividing instructions.
+If you want to divide the tubers now (which will save on space if that’s an issue) skip ahead to the dividing instructions below.

 Packing and Storing Your Dahlias

 PACK.
 If you are not dividing the root balls until spring, you can store them in several ways.
-You can plant them into large nursery pots with damp potting soil.
-Or store them in ventilated cardboard boxes or plastic tubs that are partially filled with damp growing mix, peat moss or vermiculite.
+You can put them in large nursery pots with barely damp potting soil.
+Or store them in ventilated cardboard boxes or large plastic storage tubs that are partially filled with growing mix, peat moss or vermiculite.
 Another option is to store several clumps together in a large black plastic trash bag.
-Don’t seal the bag, just loosely gather the top so moisture stays in, but there’s still some air circulation.

 STORE.
-Store the pots, boxes or bags in a cool, dark, humid place where the temperature will stay between 40 and 50 degrees F. An unheated basement is ideal.
+Store the pots, boxes or bags in a cool, dark, humid place where the temperature will stay between 40 and 50 degrees F. An unheated basement works well in the coldest climates.
 In zones 5 and 6 you may be able to keep them in an attached garage.
-Just make sure the tubers don’t freeze.
+Just make sure there’s no chance that the tubers will freeze.
 A frozen tuber is a dead tuber.

 CHECK.
 Check on your dahlias periodically through the winter.
-If storage conditions are too moist, you may get some mushy tubers.
-Remove them and increase ventilation to reduce the moisture level.
+If the storage conditions are too moist, you may get some mushy tubers.
+Remove them and increase the ventilation to reduce moisture levels.
 If the tubers are wrinkled and dry, mist them or add some damp growing mix to help them rehydrate.

 What to Do When Spring Arrives

-In March or early April, go through all of your dahlias and discard any tubers that are soft or completely dried out.
+In late winter or very early spring, pull out your dahlias and discard any tubers that are soft or have completely dried out.
 Then it’s time to start dividing the root balls into manageable-sized clumps.
-If you want to handle and replant an entire clump, go ahead.
+If you want to skip dividing and simply replant an entire clump, go ahead.
 Otherwise, read on.

-When dividing a clump of dahlia tubers, every division needs one or more growth eyes.
-These occur in a very specific location.
-In the photo below, some of the eyes have begun to sprout, so it’s easy to see how the eyes are clustered on the knobby part where the tuber is attached to the stem.
-No matter how good a tuber looks, if it doesn’t have at least one eye, it will not grow.
+When dividing a clump of dahlia tubers, each division must wind up with one or more growth eyes.
+These eyes occur in a very specific location.
+In the photo below, some of the eyes have begun to sprout, so it’s easy to see how they are clustered on the knobby part where the tuber is attached to the stem.
+No matter how good a tuber looks, if it doesn’t have at least one eye, it will not grow a plant.

 It takes practice to see the eyes, and dividing clumps of tubers can be intimidating.
 If you wait until early spring, some of the eyes will start to swell and sprout.
 This makes it easier to see where to make the cuts.
 To be on the safe side, you can simply divide large root balls into halves or quarters.
 Cut down through the middle of the clump, making sure to leave some of last year’s stem attached to each division.

-To learn more, watch our bulb expert Hans Langeveld in this video: How to Lift and Store Dahlias.
-For other info on dahlias, read: All About Dahlias, How to Pinch and Stake Dahlias, How to Plant Dahlias (video) and Dahlias: 8 Great Looks.
+To learn more, you can watch this video on our YouTube channel: How to Overwinter Dahlia Tubers, and read some of the following articles on our website: All About Dahlias, How to Pinch and Stake Dahlias, How to Plant Dahlias (video), and Dahlias: 8 Great Looks.